sportsclimbs/sportclimbs-2/content/peak/stoney/darlton-two/darlton-two-sandy-wall.md

 **2. My Empire of Dirt (7a)**
 finds a way up the wall via an intricate series of bouldery moves.
 6BRs

-**3. Rhubarb (6c) ★**
+**3. Rhubarb (6c) *★***
 Another toughie.
 Branches L out of the right-hand line via a hueco.
 Powerful moves on good holds and perhaps the best on the wall.
 5BRs

-**4. Custard (6b+) ★**the right-hand line has a tricky crux for all but the very tall.
+**4. Custard (6b+) *★***
+The right-hand line has a tricky crux for all but the very tall.
 5BRs

 **5. There Will Be Crud (6b+)**
-one tough move then it eases.
+One tough move then it eases.
 Challenging.
 4BRs

 **6. Latin Lingo (6a+)**
-a steep route starting up the obvious crack.
+A steep route starting up the obvious crack.

-The three routes R of here are part of Chunky Buttress and are from L to R:
+The three routes to the right of here are part of Chunky Buttress.
+From left to right they are:
 **Tower of Treats (6b)**
 **Vlad (6a+)**
 **Chunky (6b)**